Weakly Supervised Label Learning Flows

 \subsection{Unpaired Point Cloud Completion}

 \textbf{Datasets.} We use the Partnet~\citep{mo2019partnet} dataset in our experiments.
-We follow \cite{wu2020multimodal} and conduct experiments on the $3$ largest classes of PartNet: Table, Chair, and Lamp.
-We treat each class as a dataset, which is split to training, validation, and test sets based on official splits of PartNet.
+We follow \citep{wu2020multimodal} and conduct experiments on the $3$ largest classes of PartNet: Table, Chair, and Lamp.
+We treat each class as a dataset, split to training, validation, and test sets based on official splits of PartNet.
 For each point cloud, we remove points of randomly selected parts to create a partial point cloud.
-We follow~\cite{chen2019unpaired,wu2020multimodal} and let the partial point clouds have $1024$ points, and the complete point clouds have $2048$ points.
+We follow~\citep{chen2019unpaired,wu2020multimodal} and let the partial point clouds have $1024$ points, and the complete point clouds have $2048$ points.

-\textbf{Metrics.} We follow \cite{wu2020multimodal} and use minimal matching distance (MMD)~\citep{achlioptas2018learning}, total mutual difference (TMD), and unidirectional Hausdorff distance (UHD) as metrics.
-MMD measures the quality of generated.
+\textbf{Metrics.} We follow \citep{wu2020multimodal} and use minimal matching distance (MMD)~\citep{achlioptas2018learning}, total mutual difference (TMD), and unidirectional Hausdorff distance (UHD) as metrics.
+MMD measures the quality of generated complete shapes.
 A lower MMD is better.
 TMD measures the diversity of samples.
 A higher TMD is better.
 UHD measures the fidelity of samples.
 A lower UHD is better.

-\textbf{Baselines.} We compare our method with pcl2pcl~\citep{chen2019unpaired}, mm-pcl2pcl~\citep{wu2020multimodal}, and LLF-w/o-nll.
-We use two variants of mm-pcl2pcl.
-Another variant is called mm-pcl2pcl-im, which is different from the original model in that it jointly trains the encoder of modeling multi-modality and the GAN.
+\textbf{Baselines.} We compare our method with pcl2pcl~\citep{chen2019unpaired}, mm-pcl2pcl~\citep{wu2020multimodal}, mm-pcl2pcl-im, shape-inversion~\citep{zhang2021unsupervised}, KT-Net~\citep{cao2023kt} and LLF-w/o-nll.
+Mm-pcl2pcl-im is a variant of mm-pcl2pcl, which jointly trains the encoder of modeling multi-modality and the GAN.